Scroll Top

 Not every debtor qualifies for Chapter 7.
 In some cases, repaying debt over time in a court-approved Chapter 13 repayment plan provides benefits that are unavailable in Chapter 7.
 The following is a comparison of Chapter 13 vs Chapter 7 bankruptcy.
+For additional articles and resources, see Filing for Chapter 13 and Filing for Chapter 7.

 Reasons to File for Chapter 13